-On November 23, 2021, the Corporation announced the exercise of its right to buydown 1% of the total 3.5% NSR royalty held on the TZ Project, resulting in an NSR royalty of 2.5%, in consideration of a cash payment of US\$2 million made to the original royalty holders pursuant to a royalty agreement.
-The Corporation has the right to buydown a further 1% of such NSR royalty by making an additional US\$3.5 million cash payment to the original royalty holders within 30 days of a construction decision.
+In November 2021, the Corporation exercised its right to buydown 1% of the total 3.5% NSR royalty held on the TZ Project, resulting in a 2.5% NSR royalty, in consideration of a cash payment of US\$2 million made to the original royalty holders pursuant to a royalty agreement.
+The Corporation retained the right to buy down a further 1% of such royalty by making an additional US\$3.5 million cash payment to the original royalty holders within 30 days of a construction decision.
 See "Description of the Business - Description of the Mineral Properties - TZ Project - Property Description, Location and Access - Royalties".